splunk-soar-connectors/code42v3/README.md

 summary.total_objects_successful | numeric | | |
 action_result.status | string | | |

-## action: 'set session status'
+## action: 'set session state'

-Update the status of one or more sessions
+Update the state of one or more sessions

 Type: **generic** <br>
 Read only: **False**